 After getting engaged there is just sooooo much to do!
-Between figuring out your budget, guest list, where you want to host big day and how you want to capture the day that it is super easy to get overwhelmed with the tasks and not ask enough questions to your photographer to ensure that you are going to be safe in the worst case scenario!
+Between figuring out your budget, guest list, where you want to host the big day and how you want to capture the day, it is super easy to get overwhelmed with the tasks and not ask enough questions to your photographer to ensure that you are going to be safe in the worst case scenario!
 That is why, I have compiled this list of questions, I feel I am rarely asked, yet are SUPER important conversations to have regardless of who you book with for your wedding day!

 What is the difference between your camera and mine?